Blond Bombshell Hannah Palmer Rocks Tiny Pair Of Daisy Dukes & Crop Top

 Blond-haired, blue-eyed Hannah Palmer gives her fans something to smile about every time she shares an update on Instagram.
 On Tuesday, she uploaded a photo that showed her rocking a pair of Daisy Dukes and a crop top like only she can.

-In the post, Hannah stood outside in a parking lot.
-She wore a cropped tie-dyed t-shirt and a pair of minuscule Daisy Dukes.
+In the post, Hannah stood outside in a parking lot, wearing a cropped tie-dye t-shirt and a pair of minuscule Daisy Dukes.
 The outfit accentuated her voluptuous chest as well as her hourglass shape.
-The shorts, which were almost as short as a pair underwear, showed off the beauty’s toned thighs and her flat abs.
+The shorts, which were almost as short as a pair of underwear, showed off the beauty’s toned thighs and her flat abs.
 The shirt cut off just below Hannah’s breasts, revealing her smooth skin.

 Hannah looked stunning in the outside light.
 Her makeup was flawless and natural, and she wore a nude color on her full lips.
-She gave the camera slight smile as she ran one hand through her hair blond locks.
-Hannah went with minimal accessories, wearing only a hair scrunchy around one of her wrists.
+She gave the camera a slight smile as she ran one hand through her hair blond locks.
+Hannah went with minimal accessories, wearing only a hair scrunchie around one of her wrists.

 The blond beauty also kept her caption short and sweet, wishing her followers a happy Tuesday.
 Her fans were quick to wish her a happy day as well, with some commenting on how she rocked the sexy, yet casual look.